 Although Hapi is referenced as a male god, he has pendulous breasts and pronounced belly, feminine attributes of fertility and nourishment.
 He may be depicted as a dyad of identical gods.
 He wears a crown of papyrus, an essential plant for Egypt.

-Due to floods washing away river sediment, deposits of the gemstone carnelian appear on the Nile terraces, as well as small naturally occuring stones in the river.
-Now a semi-precious stone, carnelian at one time held the power of the Sun.
+Due to floods washing away sediment, deposits of the gemstone carnelian appear on the Nile water terraces, as well as small naturally occuring stones in the river.
+In ancient Egypt carnelian holds the power of the Sun.